For appointment call: (936) 760-1200

 Digital x-ray is much clearer and more accurate than in the past when x-ray film was used.
-It is available in-office and is quick, painless and can be read in real time by your foot specialist.
-Viewing a digital x-ray image using a computer screen allows your doctor to enhance the image in a variety of ways to locate even small stress fractures.
-Digital x-ray is used to diagnose chronic foot pain when the patient is hurting around the joints or in the bone.
+It is5th Metatarsal Bone Fracture available in-office and is quick, painless and can be read in real time by your foot specialist.
+Viewing an x-ray image using a computer screen allows your doctor to enhance the image in a variety of ways to locate even small stress fractures.
+Radiographic imaging is used to diagnose chronic foot pain when the patient is hurting around the joints or in the bone.

 Chronic pain conditions that can be diagnosed with in-office digital x-ray include: